noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 [Is that so?]

 [Why?! are you tilting your head?!
-Shiro-saaaaaannnnn!!?!]
+Shiro-saaaaaannnnn?!]

 I’m already starting to get dizzy before it even starts...
 I mean, if I was able to endure this event—wouldn’t that mean I achieved enlightenment?